-Field Description "6.1.2.
-Authentication Status" below Challenge Cardinal do cardholder authentication, based on the authentication types the card is enrolled for.
+Field Description Rejected The authentication request is rejected.
+In this case Cardinal will show the status you configured for a rejected transaction.
+See Authentication Status.
+Challenge Cardinal do cardholder authentication, based on the authentication types the card is enrolled for.
 Fail The authentication request fails.
 The merchant can attempt payment using a different method.
 Fail with Feedback The authentication request fails with feedback.
 The response provides the reason for the failure.
 The message provided depends on what you have filled in the Fail with Feedback screen template in the 3DS Product Setup Form (PSF).